fish-shell/fish-shell/doc_src/cmds/function.rst

     A description of what the function does, suitable as a completion description.

 **-w** *WRAPPED_COMMAND* or **--wraps** *WRAPPED_COMMAND*
     Inherit completions from the given *WRAPPED_COMMAND*.
+    This is used to say that this function completes like that command, for example if you're creating an alias.
     See the documentation for :doc:`complete <complete>` for more information.
+    If the wrapped command is the same as the function name, this will be ignored.

 **-e** *EVENT_NAME* or **--on-event** *EVENT_NAME*
     Run this function when the specified named event is emitted.
 Fish internally generates named events, for example, when showing the prompt.
 Custom events can be emitted using the :doc:`emit <emit>` command.